With lush jungles, hikes, zip lining, cloud forests, and more in Monteverde, you can't skip out on a vacation here.

 Zip Line Across The Tree Tops

-This is one of the biggest places to zip line, for good reason.
+Monteverde is one of the best places to zip line in Costa Rica, for good reason.
 Imagine zooming along 10, or 15 zip lines strung through the green jungle.
 There are tons and tons of tours that will take you on this thrill ride, with prices ranging from $50 up to $200 or more, depending on what’s included and how long your tour is.

 Lots of tours have combination options which will include a dreamy tram ride and some hanging bridges.
 Be sure to read what types of zip lines are included (some let you race, some have you riding down “Superman style” with your head first, etc).

-If you're looking with who past volunteers have been with, there are a few options.
+If you're wanting to know who past volunteers have been with, there are a few options.
 Some groups have loved going with Aventura Canopy Tour.
 Here's what one ILP volunteer said about that: "It included zip lines which has the longest zip line in Costa Rica, a Tarzan swing, (etc).
 It was amazing, worth every penny."
+Another had this to say "I’m fully convinced this is the best zip line I’ve ever been on and the best one in the Central America area for ILP volunteers".
+It's a very popular recommendation!

 Hike The Hanging Bridges